mjladd/mjladd/README.md

 I'm Mike.
 I like building infrastructure and infrastructure teams.

-I work at [Dentsu](https://dentsu.com) as a director of Systems Administration.
+I work at [NCSA](https://www.ncsasports.org/) as a director of Data Engineering.

 [Ancient Blog Here](https://mjladd.com).